 A Chain of Custody is managed through an Entity's internal control of the material it sources and/or supplies.
-Mass Balance Chain of Custody approaches are systems for administratively accounting for the Inflows and Outflows of CoC and Non-CoC Material throughout the supply chain.
-Most Businesses handle both CoC and Non-CoC Material.
-ASI's approach allows for mixing of CoC and Non-CoC Material over a defined period, and/or at any stage in the supply chain, provided that the Outputs of CoC Material do not proportionally exceed the Inputs of CoC Material.
+ASI Chain of Custody Standard uses Mass Balance approach to account for the Inflows and Outflows of CoC and Non-CoC Material throughout the supply chain.